s1162276945/class-2018-rec/README.md

 ## IMPORTANT NOTICE
 * The quiz is an open-book test.
 * No class on Sep 25 due to Chu-seok.
+* No class on Oct 9 due to Hangul Day.

 ## Phase 1: Traditional recommendation systems